mozilla/mozdownload/tests/test_cases.md

 ```

 ## Errors
-* first retry attempt does not pause for the retry delay #106

 ```
 mozdownload -a firefox -t daily -p win32 --branch=invalid mozdownload -a firefox -t daily -p win32 --branch=invalid --retry-attempts=2